 Because writing is our specialty here at WriteShop, we know exactly what a young—or merely young at heart—writer would love to receive.
 Some are whimsical; others are serious craft-building tools.
 Either way, you can trust us on these gift picks.

-This whimsical wooden elephant cradles your teen’s cellphone in its trunk and holds an assortment of favorite pencils, pens, or scissors.
+Here’s a fun twist on desktop organizers!
+This whimsical wooden elephant cradles your teen’s smartphone in its trunk and holds an assortment of favorite writing implements.

 Writers of fiction will appreciate this guide to describing settings revolving around school, home, and nature.
-The Rural Setting Thesaurus assists writers to consider possible sources of conflict and plot twists for these locations.
+The Rural Setting Thesaurus assists teen writers as they weave conflict and plot twists for these locations into their stories.

-If the writer you love has to have everything just so before he can sit down with his thoughts, these scented pencils may be just the ticket.
+If the writer you love has to have everything just so before they can sit down with their thoughts, these scented pencils may be just the ticket.
 The scent lasts for 2 years and includes 5 delicious flavors: Cola, Jelly Bean, Sour Apple, Cupcake, and Rainbow Sherbet.
 Yum!
 Better yet, these #2 graphite pencils are made from recycled newspapers.

 Perhaps the coolest and most inspiring journal they’ll ever own, young writers will love this all-new edition of Wreck This Journal—now in stunning full color!
 The journal becomes completely theirs as they unleash their creativity with prompts for painting, shredding, and transforming its pages.

-If your writer prefers to compose in the sanctuary of his own bedroom, this bedside writing caddy is perfect for keeping all his tools of the trade within arm’s reach and off the floor.
-With ten pockets, it has room for notepads, composition notebooks, a tablet, pens, glasses, and more.
-It’s made of tough polyester and attaches with Velcro strips.
+If your favorite teenage authors prefer to compose in the sanctuary of their own bedroom, this bedside writing caddy is perfect for keeping all the tools of the trade within arm’s reach and off the floor.
+With multiple pockets, it has room for notepads, composition notebooks, a tablet or Chromebook, pens, and more.
+It also keeps charging cords organized!

 Nothing symbolizes writing more than the classic yellow pencil!
 These long pencil knee socks dress up the legs in old-style school charm, complete with pink eraser at the top and No. 2 graphite indicator on the side.

 Although this quill writing set is more for fun than for serious writing, it does have an air of sophistication that will appeal to your young writer.
-Dipping the quill into ink, changing nibs, and using sealing wax will transport your writer back in time and possibly make her more appreciative of ballpoint and felt tip pens!
+Dipping the quill into ink, changing nibs, and using sealing wax will transport your writer back in time and possibly inspire a greater appreciative of modern ballpoint and felt tip pens!

-Any self-respecting grammar nerd will adore these ombre-look pencils adorned with these snarky quips:
+Any self-respecting grammar nerd will adore these ombre-look pencils adorned with snarky quips, including:

 - LOVE THE OXFORD COMMA